Scalable and Low-Latency Federated Learning with Cooperative Mobile Edge Networking: Conclusion

 \section{Conclusion}

-In this paper, we proposed CFEL, a novel FL framework that integrates a distributed network of cooperative edge servers for fast model aggregation and achieves scalable and low-latency model learning at mobile edge networks.
-Specifically, a new federated optimization algorithm called CE-FedAvg was developed under the proposed CFEL, and its convergence properties were analyzed under the general non-convex and non-idd setting.
-The simulation results demonstrate superior time-to-accuracy performance of CFEL that outperforms other FL frameworks in the literature.
-For future work, we will study computational heterogeneity and rigorous privacy protection (e.g., differential privacy) in CFEL.
+In this paper, we propose CFEL, a novel FL framework that integrates a distributed network of cooperative edge servers for fast model aggregation and achieves scalable and low-latency model learning at mobile edge networks.
+We further develop a new federated optimization algorithm called CE-FedAvg under the proposed CFEL and analyze its convergence properties under the general non-convex and non-IID setting.
+Our extensive experiments on FL benchmark datasets demonstrate that compared with prior FL frameworks, CFEL can largely reduce the training time to achieve a target model accuracy.
+For future work, we will investigate computational heterogeneity and rigorous privacy protection in CFEL.